-If you use the Test Script Processor (TSP®) command set for remote programming, use a Model CA-180-3A crossover cable (one is included with the Model 2450) to connect the TSP-Link ports on the rear panels of the Model 2450 instruments to each other (see figure below).
+If you use the Test Script Processor (TSP®) command set for remote programming, use a RJ-45 LAN crossover cable (one is included with the 2450) to connect the TSP-Link ports on the rear panels of the 2450 instruments (see figure below).
 For more information about using TSP-Link, see "TSP-Link System Expansion Interface" in the Model 2450 Reference Manual.

-Figure 34: Connections for the TSP command set
+Figure 37: Connections for TSP-Link